SiliconLabs/unify-matter-pc/doc/index.rst

 ..
-Unify Matter Pc documentation master file, created by sphinx-quickstart on Wed Apr 24 15:51:07 2024.
+Unify Matter PC documentation master file, created by sphinx-quickstart on Wed Apr 24 15:51:07 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Unify Matter Pc's documentation!
+Welcome to Unify Matter PC's documentation!
 ===========================================

 .. toctree::